 Fresh meat, poultry and fish (avoid any that have been breaded or marinated)

 Legumes such as chickpeas, lentils and kidney beans, dried peas

 While the foods on the list above are naturally gluten free, they may contain gluten once they are used to make other food items.
 For example, wheat is often used to make baked beans or deli meats.
 Click here for a longer list of the foods that may contain added gluten.

 It is safe for most adults with celiac disease to have up to 3/4 cup (175 mL) a day of pure oats (measured dry).
 However, it is important to only use pure, uncontaminated oats.
 Since most oats sold in North America are processed near or with grains that contain gluten, the oats too may contain some gluten.
-Some companies that make products from pure oats are Cream Hill Estates, Bob’s Red Mill and Only Oats.

 - Chocolate bars (especially ones with wafers)

 - Deli meat, sausages, hot dogs

 - Sauces (like soy or teriyaki), gravy, marinades

 The joys of eating delicious food are not lost for people with celiac disease.
 With some advanced planning, educated shopping and a taste for adventure, you can still enjoy cooking and dining while following your gluten-free diet.

 Would you like a gluten-free sample meal plan?
 Call 1-877-510-510-2 or send an email to an EatRight Ontario Registered Dietitian.